smarthomeNG/smarthome/plugins/alexa/README.md

 - provide the environmental variables as specified in the header of `aws_lambda.js`

 # Shortcomings / Pitfalls
-This plugin/s service does not offer any ssl or authentication!! it is strongly recommended to use a reverse-proxy like nginx with both https-termination and http basic authentication. the shipped `aws_lambda.js` will do HTTPS-calls secured by HTTP Basic Authentication. see `nginx.md` for an example configuration
+This plugin/s service *does not offer any ssl or authentication*!
+It is strongly recommended to use a reverse-proxy in your smarthome to enforce HTTPS and authentication.
+As of now, the shipped `aws_lambda.js` only supports HTTPS-calls with HTTP Basic Authentication.
+See the shipped `nginx.md` for an example configuration of the lightweight and very good reverse-proxy Nginx.

 # Configuration